 Sell My Cell Tower Lease

 Your stream of monthly rental income from trusted multi-billion dollar companies such as AT&T, Verizon, T-Mobile, Crown Castle, SBA, and American Tower (ATC) has a value to companies seeking to join and profit from the wireless industry.
 These companies want to buy out your monthly income stream for the next 50+ years, regardless if your remaining cell tower lease duration is shorter than that, in return for a lump sum cash payment to you today.
-Their goal is a cell tower lease buyout, then “repackage” it to sell back to the market for a profit.
+The buyer’s goal is purchase your rental stream from you at as low of a price as possible, then “repackage” it to sell back to the market for a profit.
 This is the reason property owners are constantly receiving phone calls from companies like Landmark Dividends, Unison, Melody, Blackdot, and Md7.
 While this may seem like a good option to raise quick cash, it is important to consider how much profit these companies are making off your tower lease and the potential benefits and consequences before engaging in these transactions.

 What Is A Cell Tower Lease Buyout?

 Your cell tower lease delivers a predictable monthly income from trusted blue chip companies such as AT&T, Verizon and T-Mobile.
 The income escalates annually or once every 5-year term.
-And when the lease expires, there’s a good chance that it could be negotiated to be at a higher rent than you have been paid in the past.
-All this bodes well for investors looking to purchase those rights in exchange for one lump sum payment to you today.
+And when the lease expires, there’s a good chance that it could be negotiated to be at a higher rent than you have been paid in the past decades.
+All this bodes well for buyers looking to purchase those rights in exchange for one lump sum payment to you today.
 This purchase transaction is commonly referred to as cell tower lease buyout, “lump sum buyout”, “cash buyout”, or “lease buy back”.
 Regardless of the labels, the transactions are all the same.
-The buyer will want to offer you as low a price as possible because this means a greater rate of return for their purchase investment.
-The buyers will also want the greatest non-financial terms negotiated in their favor, such as payment terms, easement durations, expansion space, access, and right of first refusal.
-You, as the property owner, will want your lease exposed to as many prospective buyers as possible so you can get the highest price possible, but also the terms negotiated such that it will not create problems for you if/when you sell your main property in the future.
+The buyer will want to offer you as low a price as possible because this means a greater profit for them.
+The buyers will also want the greatest non-financial terms negotiated in their favor, such as payment terms, easement durations, expansion space, access, future income, structural loading, traffic use, utility/access rights, and the right of first refusal.
+You, as the property owner, will want (1) your lease exposed to as many prospective buyers as possible so you can get the highest price possible, and (2) the purchase-and-sale agreement to be negotiated well such future uses and granted property rights will not create problems for you when you operate or sell your main property in the future.
 This is where Terabonne is able to help property owners meet all of these requirements.

 Should I Sell My Cell Tower Lease?